Brightspace/node-landlord-client/README.md

 ...new LandlordClient({ name: 'johns-service' })
 ```

-##### Option: blockOnRefresh `boolean`
+##### Option: blockOnRefresh `boolean` _(false)_

-Optional, default is `false`.
-Specify `true` when running in AWS Lambda to avoid socket ECONNRESET errors during background tenant url lookups that are caused by thaw/freeze Lambda cycle.
-How it works: tenant url lookup waits for the request promise to fulfill and returns fresh value from Landlord On error, it will return stale cache value.
+You may optionally adjust the behaviour of lookupTenantUrl when the cache is
+stale.
+By default a stale cache entry will be used immediately and the attempt
+to update the cached value will occur in the background.
+Set `blockOnRefresh`
+to `true` to instead wait for the result of the refresh to complete, returning
+the fresh value instead.
+An error will still be emitted, and the stale value
+will still be used if the refresh fails.

+Use this option if you believe you are slighly more sensitive to stale cache
+entries (you likely are not), or if you're in an environment that is not
+conducive to background / out-of-band work such as AWS Lambda.

 ---